pub struct Shape {

 pub fn empty_map() -> IndexMap<String, Self>

-Useful for obtaining the kind of IndexMap this library uses for the ShapeCase::Object variant.
+Useful for obtaining the kind of [IndexMap

-Sourcepub fn empty_object() -> Self
+Sourcepub fn empty_object(locations: impl IntoIterator<Item = Location>) -> Self

-pub fn empty_object() -> Self
+pub fn empty_object(locations: impl IntoIterator<Item = Location>) -> Self

 Returns a Shape